orenbenkiki/olag/doc/system.markdown

 * The next line imports Olag's `rake` support module.

-* This is followed by setting up the gem specification, which is automated by the Olag::GemSpecification class.
+* This is followed by setting up the gem specification, which is enhanced by Olag using monkey-patching.

 * Finally, Olag::Rake sets up the following tasks (as reported by `rake -T`): rake all               # Version, verify, document, package